Azure/azure-iot-sdk-csharp/iothub/device/samples/DigitalTwinDeviceSamples/readme.md

 ### Digital Twin Device Samples

-These samples demonstrate how a [plug and play convention](pnp-convention) enabled device interacts with IoT hub, to:
+These samples demonstrate how a [plug and play convention][pnp-convention] enabled device interacts with IoT hub, to:
 - Send telemetry.
 - Update read-only and read-write porperties.
 - Respond to command invocation.